RevenueHunt/docs/docs/how-to-guides/add-javascript.md

 It is possible to make the quiz multiple choice questions select all preceding answers and none of the answers with custom JavaScript code.
 You will be able to use it as long as there is only one choice that contains the word “All” and one that contains the word “None”.
 It doesn’t matter the order or the question number.

+!!! note

-*Note: This code may require adjustments by a developer.
-Use it as an example only.*
+    This code may require adjustments by a developer.
+Use it as an example only.

 ```html
 // Initializes an object to hold the current slide's state, ensuring it doesn't overwrite if already exists.